schiesser-it/schiesser-it.github.io/src/content/services/maintenance.md

 weight: 3
 ---

-Our relationship doesn't end once your Splunk app is live:
+Our relationship doesn't end once your data app is live:

 **Support:** Our dedicated team is always on hand to resolve any issues or queries you might have.

 **Regular Updates:** Stay ahead of the curve with regular app updates and improvements.

-**Training:** We offer training for your team to help them make the most of your Splunk apps.
+**Training:** We offer training for your team to help them make the most of your data apps.